-Line a baking with tin foil and spray with olive oil.
+Line a baking sheet with tin foil and spray with olive oil.

 Place turkey breasts on tray and put in oven for 30 minutes or until cooked through (165 degrees internal temperature).

-In a large saucepan, cook chopped bacon over medium heat until crisp, about 3 to 5 minutes.
+In a large saucepan, cook chopped bacon over medium heat until crispy, about 3 to 5 minutes.
 Leave bacon and bacon fat in pan.

-In a mixing bowl, whisk together egg yolks, eggs, and 1 cup pecorino Romano cheese.
+In a mixing bowl, whisk together egg yolks and 1 cup pecorino Romano cheese.

 Pour palmini noodles and nut milk into strainer and remove nut milk.
 Toss drained palmini pasta with cooked bacon.
 Pour egg mixture in, along with a tablespoon of water , and frozen peas.
 Toss together with pasta, 2 minutes on medium heat.